bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_1.rst

 Follow these steps to recreate this simple line chart:

+1. Create a new Python file on your machine (e.g. simple_line_chart.py) and open it in a code editor of your choice (such as |Sublime Text|,
+   |Visual StudioCode|, etc.).

-1. Import the necessary functions from the |bokeh.plotting| module:
+2. As the first line of your new Python script, import the necessary functions from the |bokeh.plotting| module:

     .. code-block:: python

         from bokeh.plotting import figure, show

-2. Define two lists containing the data for your line chart:
+3. Define two lists containing the data for your line chart:

     .. code-block:: python